taimourz/myspace/src/content/notes/cli-docker.md

 date: 2025-10-3
 ---

-if you have ever developed a cool application and wanted to make sure it runs on every platform, the easiest solution is to containerize and publish it.
+If you have ever developed a cool application and wanted to share it and make sure it runs on every platform, the easiest solution is to containerise and publish it.

-Recently, I created a small Notes CLI app, and I decided to package it into a Docker image so anyone can run it with a single command.
+Recently, I created a small [Notes CLI app](https://github.com/taimourz/Notes_app_cli), and I decided to package it into a Docker image so anyone can run it with a single command.
 In this post, I’ll show you how you can do the same for your own project.

 > [!info]- Click Here to see Demo of notes app
 >